Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: Performance Testing

 The measurements computed by $\tilde{\Phimat}$ are obtained by a random orthonormal transformation (ROT) of the measurements computed by $\Phimat$, hence we denote the sensing matrices $\tilde{\Phimat}$ ROT-2D-DCT and ROT-2D-WHT, respectively.
 The ROT matrices capture the same components of the signal as the corresponding deterministic matrices and the addition of the orthonormal transformation $\Thetamat$ should not matter to any of the reconstruction algorithms.
 Furthermore, the quantization step, given by Eq.~\eqref{Eq:RSN}, is the same and so are the quantization noise and digitization noise, given by Eq. \eqref{Eq:DigitizationSigma}.
 Nevertheless, the performance of the ROT matrices, while significantly better than the SRM matrices, was not as good as the deterministic ones.
 The difference in SSIM between the performance curves of a deterministic matrix and the corresponding ROT matrix was about a third or a quarter of the difference between the performance curves of the same deterministic matrix and the corresponding SRM matrix (see example in Fig.~\ref{Fig:Foreman_ROT_2D_SRM}).
 Thus, multiplying the measurements vector $\Phimat \xv$ by $\Thetamat$, causes a significant performance degradation.
-By its definition, $\tilde{\Thetamat}$ is a DCT based SRM with a compression ratio of 1, which uses \emph{local randomization}, that is, the input signal is randomized by randomly toggling the signs of its entries.
+By its definition, $\tilde{\Thetamat}$ is a DCT-based SRM with a compression ratio of 1, which uses \emph{local randomization}, that is, the input signal is randomized by randomly toggling the signs of its entries.
 This randomization method is different from the \emph{global randomization} used in the SRM-DCT sensing matrix, where the input signal is randomized by randomly permuting its entries, but both variants have a similar effect on the distribution of the measurements: when a vector is multiplied by either one of these matrices, the distribution of the entries of the result is approximately zero mean Gaussian or a mixture of zero mean Gaussians with similar covariances \cite{Haimi-CohenL16_SP}.
-Figure~\ref{Fig:Foreman_codeword_hist} shows the effect of multiplication by $\tilde{\Thetamat}$ on the AC measurements.
-The measurements generated by the deterministic matrices have a narrowly peaked distribution with a long tail, while the measurements generated by the ROT matrices have a much wider, gaussian like distribution, with a shorter tail.
-As a result the entropy coding needs significantly more bits per measurement for coding the ROT measurements.
-The distribution of the measurements generated by SRM-DCT and SRM-WHT has also a Gaussian like shape, similar to that of the ROT generated measurements.
-Therefore, we may conclude that the difference between the SRM to the corresponding deterministic matrices has two components: one component is the different fraction of signal energy captured by each method, and is represented by the improvement from the SRM matrices performance to that of the ROT matrices.
-A second component relates to the different distributions of the measurements in the deterministic case and it is represented by the improvement from the ROT matrices performance to that of the corresponding deterministic matrices.